gj-roy/GameHub/README.md

 and <a href="https://dev.twitch.tv/">Twitch</a> APIs for all the latest news and information about video games.

-My trello board of this project is shared in here: https://trello.com/b/lG03zl6P/game-news-app
+The trello board I use for keeping track of all the tickets of this project is shared in here: https://trello.com/b/lG03zl6P/game-news-app

 ![Min API](https://img.shields.io/badge/API-21%2B-orange.svg?style=flat)
 [![Platform](https://img.shields.io/badge/platform-Android-green.svg)](http://developer.android.com/index.html)

-An Android application for browsing video games and checking the latest gaming news from around the world.

-Built entirely using the Jetpack Compose.
+App's UI and presentation layer are built entirely using the Jetpack Compose.

-The aim of this project is to showcase the latest trends in Android development by utilizing the best practices, libraries, and tools to develop a fully-fledged Android application.

 ## Contents